 The following risk factors may put a young woman at risk of developing breast cancer:

 - A family history of breast cancer

 - A personal history of non-cancerous breast disease

 - Dense breasts

 - Genetic defects like mutated BRCA1 and BRCA2 genes

 What a Young woman Should Do to Detect Breast Cancer Early?

 Any young woman can help herself in the early detection of breast cancer provided she remains aware of what she should do.

 Being a woman, if you learn this, you will be able to catch breast cancer even if cancer doesn’t show any warning signs.
-First of all, learn how to do breast self-examination.
-To learn breast self-examination, click here…
+First of all, learn how to do breast self-examination. learn breast self-examination.

 If you find something abnormal, then bring it to the notice of your gynaecologist or breast cancer doctor in Hyderabad.
 Once the breast cancer doctor gets to know about your abnormality, she will do clinical breast examination and then recommend breast cancer screening.
 In this way, you can catch breast cancer in its tracks.